dcashpeterson/Public-Samples/Slides/IntroductionToACEDev.md

-# Introduction to Development with Viva Connections
+# Building Engaging Employee Experiences for Viva Connections Using SPFx

 Thank you for coming to my session on development using Adaptive Card Extensions.
 I hope you enjoyed the session.
 Here is a list of the resources I posted in my session.